MaartenSmeets/insightcode/README.md

 # Visualizing the Mermaid Diagram

-## Using ChatGPT
+## Prepare the Mermaid code using ChatGPT o1 (or another capable LLM)

-- Paste the content of mermaid_prompt.txt in a ChatGPT window and ask it to generate a Mermaid diagram.
+- Paste the content of mermaid_prompt.txt in the window of a capable LLM like ChatGPT o1 and ask it to generate a Mermaid diagram.
-- If the file is too large, upload it as an attachment to ChatGPT and request the prompt to be executed.
+- If the file is too large, upload it as an attachment and request the prompt to be executed.

+## Visualize

-## Using Visual Studio Code (VSCode)
+### Using Visual Studio Code (VSCode)

 - Install the Mermaid Markdown Extension in VSCode.
 - Create a .md file, paste the Mermaid code between :::mermaid and ::: code blocks, and view the diagram directly in VSCode.

+### Using Mermaid.Live

+- Paste the Mermaid code in [https://mermaid.live/](https://mermaid.live/) to visualize it there.
+You can then download a PNG by going to [https://mermaid.ink/](https://mermaid.ink/) and follow the instructions.

+### Using Mermaid CLI

+Install and use the Mermaid CLI interface from [https://github.com/mermaid-js/mermaid-cli](https://github.com/mermaid-js/mermaid-cli).
+Follow the instructions on the website to use this.
+It can be challenging to get this to work. mermaid-cli requires puppeteer, which requires either Chromium or Firefox

 # Usage Tips